NumEconCopenhagen/projects-2020-skm/README.md

+# Inaugural Project

-# We have tried to solve the consumer maximization problem by relying on existing code from the lectures and the exercise sets.
+#We have tried to solve the consumer maximization problem by relying on existing code from the lectures and the exercise sets.

 #For question 1 we have constructed a function that solves the maximization problem.
 The code is inspired by the third lecture on how to #optimize, print and plot.